Noah (band): 2014–2016: Second Chance, Reza's departure and Sings Legends

-2017–2020: Keterkaitan Keterikatan and Uki departure
+2017–2020: Keterkaitan Keterikatan and Uki's departure

 After releasing and promoting Sings Legends, Noah began working on a new album, the first since Seperti Seharusnya that fully consisted of new songs.
 At first, the album was planned to be released in 2017.
 On September 16, 2017, Noah released two songs, "Jalani Mimpi" and "My Situation", as a single.
 On the night of the same day, Noah held a concert titled Road to New Album, where they played those two songs.
 They also told the audience that they had only finished those two songs and were not close to finishing the album yet.
 In July 2018, Ariel said that they had almost finished the music for the album's songs, but the lyrics were not halfway done.
 Because the process was taking longer than usual, Noah got help from Java Jive guitarist, Capung, who previously had produced Peterpan's album.
 Noah also collaborated with other singers and writers to write the lyrics.

 On June 14, 2019, Noah released "Wanitaku", a song that they had partially revealed in 2017, as a JOOX-exclusive single.
 Then on June 28, "Wanitaku" was released on other digital music services.
 Audio video for "Wanitaku" that Noah uploaded to YouTube revealed the album title, Keterkaitan Keterikatan, as well as its cover.
 On August 8, 2019, Noah held an album-launching concert for Keterkaitan Keterikatan.
 On the same day, Noah's guitarist Uki announced his resignation from the band via an Instagram post.

 At a press conference on 14 August 2019, Noah announced the compact disk release of Keterkaitan Keterikatan via KFC restaurant chain.
 The album was subsequently released in digital music services on 28 August 2019.
 As of 12 September 2019, the physical format has sold over 400,000 copies and received 4× Platinum certification from Musica Studio's.
 At the 23rd Anugerah Musik Indonesia, the album won another Best of the Best Album award for Noah.

-2021–present: Continuation of Second Chance
+2021–2023: Continuation of Second Chance

 On 12 December 2021, Noah announced that they will release Second Chance: Taman Langit, a re-recording of their 2003 album Taman Langit, and perform in a series of concerts in 2022.
 Noah's version of Taman Langit, along with a remake of "Yang Terdalam" music video, was released on 17 December 2021.
 Noah then continued by releasing a re-recorded version of "Bintang di Surga" as a single on 7 January 2022.
 Noah's version of their 2004 album Bintang di Surga was released afterwards on 12 January 2022.
 Lastly, Noah released the new version of "Menghapus Jejakmu" as a single with a music video on 21 January 2022, and the new version of Hari yang Cerah on 26 January 2022.

+On 1 January 2024, the band announced that they went on hiatus until "undisclosed future".